The Top eCommerce Platforms for Small Businesses

 Here are some pros that come with using PrestaShop…

-- An extensive list of beautiful themes to choice from
+- An extensive list of beautiful themes to choose from

 - Software is free to use